26 Secret Signs Your Produce Has Gone Bad

 Oranges feel light.

 The juicier the orange, the higher the water content.
 You'll be able to tell if an orange is adequately juicy if it feels heavy in your hand.
-If it feels light or hollow, find a heavier orange.
+To keep oranges good for longer, you can keep them in the fridge.

 Nectarines don't smell fragrant.